10 Ways to teach your child about sustainability by Good Health

 7. Plant a garden together and visit a local farm

 Ask your child about their favourite vegetables, and then go to your local plant store to pick out the seeds.
 You can talk about the circle of life on Earth – how plants “eat” broken down animal matter from the soil, animals eat the plants, other animals eat those animals, and those animals die and decay to start the cycle again.
 They can learn how important soil microbes and fungi are to a healthy soil, and how a farm with both animals and plants creates far more biodiversity than just crop farming.
-They can learn how well-managed animals are essential for healthy soil and how they can help put carbon back into the plants and the soil, negating any methane emissions.
+They can learn how well-managed animals are essential for healthy soil and how they can help put carbon back into the plants and the soil, offsetting any methane emissions.
+See the Sustainable Dish website for cool details on holistic and regenerative farming.

 Planting a vegetable garden teaches children how plant food grows and visiting a local farm shows your children where nutrient-dense animal foods come from.
 This also teaches them about the different seasons and how special food is.
 Planting vegetables and meeting the farm animals also encourages a healthier relationship with food and nature and teaches responsibility.
 If you don’t have room for a vegetable garden, take your kids to the farmers’ market and pick out vegetables together so that they can see a variety of seasonal produce.